 Our Vision is to provide improved drinking water to better the quality of life of people living in rural areas of developing countries.

 Water is a human right, not a privilege.
-BridgIT firmly believes that now more than ever, the world needs corporates and individuals alike to play a role in tackling some of the more formidable challenges facing our global community.
-We all need to adopt an approach of investing in tomorrow through community partnerships which will drive economic prosperity for all by supporting partner organisations focused on community economic development.
-BridgIT would like to encourage businesses and individuals to embrace their social responsibility so that each of us can and must be a force for good.
+BridgIT firmly believes that now more than ever, the world needs corporates and individuals alike to tackle some of the more formidable challenges facing our global community.
+We all need to adopt an approach of investing in tomorrow through community partnerships which will drive economic prosperity by supporting partner organisations focused on community economic development.
+BridgIT would like to encourage businesses and individuals to embrace their social responsibility so that each can and must be a force for good.

 Our Australian Board

 Our Australian governing body, including directors and committee members, are super passionate about bridging some of the poverty challenges present in our modern world.
 BridgIT Water's team in Australia and collaborators internationally are proud to be part of its governance and collaboratively develop a clear vision and mission to successfully reach our strategic targets to help people throughout the world.

 Wendy was inspired to start BridgIT Water after volunteering in Jamaica in 2008.
 With over 25 years of experience as the Financial & Operations Director of a family business, switching her hand to directing a non-profit organisation just seemed logical.
 Wendy was awarded the Order of Australia medal in recognition of her contribution to Australian international aid.
 Wendy has responsibility for BridgIT's planning, organising, and fieldwork.

 Mark brings 25 years of water engineering expertise to our water projects.
 Mark has extensive experience in pumping systems, fluid movement, water collection and storage systems and water treatment systems.
 Mark's technical expertise is used to aid the design and engineering with our implementing partners.
 Mark also acts as BridgIT's Risk Officer.